rcdevhub/air-quality/README.md

 ### Time series model - Regression

 A set of models were fitted using sliding windows of 80 hours on the input time series.
 This was to capture the daily patterns of traffic.
 An important dynamic is the morning and evening rush hours on weekdays.
 Firstly a ridge regression model was fitted.
+This did not perform as well as the baseline model and again had biased residuals in the validation data.

 | Metric | Training | Validation |
 | :--- | ---:|---:|